-This controversial and strict plant-based diet was created by the late Dr. Sebi.
-Proponents claim that it reduces the risk of disease when coupled with specific supplements sold on the diet’s website.
+The Dr. Sebi diet is a controversial and strict plant-based diet.
+Some claim it can reduce the risk of disease when it is combined with supplements sold on the diet website.

 Dr. Sebi believed that mucus and acidity caused disease.
 He held that eating certain foods and avoiding others could detoxify the body, achieving an alkaline state that could reduce the risk and effects of disease.

 The Dr. Sebi diet is not approved by official sources, and no scientific evidence shows that it can prevent or treat medical conditions.